JakeCode11/GradeyPy/README.md

 - Save & Loads data that user manipulates
 - Allows for custom assignment types and course/classes
 - Takes into account of even weighing distribution, staggered weighing, or dynamic weighing
 - Considers if final has a dynamic grade
+- Allows for what-if grading and calculates grade based off new input

  Vers 2.0: TBD